-Have you ever wondered if it's okay to let your dog roam free?
+Have you ever wondered if it's OK to let your dog roam free?
 You may live in a rural area and see other dogs roaming.
 Perhaps your dog loves to wander and explore as most dogs do.
 Maybe your dog always comes back.
 Why do some people say this is not a good idea?

 Why Dogs Used to Roam Free

 These days, we have a better idea of the risks.
-Veterinary medicine has advanced and most people think of their dogs as essential members of the family.
+Veterinary medicine has advanced, and most people think of their dogs as essential members of the family.
 While roaming the countryside and exploring the world is loads of fun for most dogs, it is simply not safe.
 Whether you live in an isolated rural area or just a quiet neighborhood where everyone lets their dogs run loose, free-roaming dogs lead to trouble.

 Why It's Not Safe to Let Your Dog Roam Free

-- Vehicles: Even the most isolated road has a car or truck pass by occasionally.
+Even the most isolated road has a car or truck pass by occasionally.
 You may say your dog never crosses the road, but there's no telling when that can change.
-He may see an animal on the other side or simply wander into the street uncharacteristically.
+He may see an animal on the other side or wander into the street uncharacteristically.
 Dogs that have been hit by cars account for a very high percentage of pets entering veterinary emergency clinics.
 Many of these dogs do not survive.

 Many areas have leash laws, meaning you could be fined for allowing your dog to roam free.
 In some cases, your dog could even be taken from you.

 Your dog may wander too far one day and never make it back.
 People may think your free-roaming dog is a stray.
 Someone may take him to the pound or keep him for themselves.
 Your dog could even be knowingly stolen by a malicious or greedy person.

 As much as your dog might love to run, you are doing the dog and your community a disservice but allowing this.
 Instead, get out there and exercise with your dog.
 Build a fence for your yard or bring your dog to a large enclosed field or meadow to play.
 Consider visiting a dog park if your dog can play nicely.
 Please be a responsible dog owner and keep your dog from wandering around your community.